-There was no material change to Orbis' stock market exposures in the last quarter and the Fund continues to retain a meaningful net long exposure to selected Asian stock markets, which Orbis believes are broadly undervalued.
-There have been no material changes to the portfolio's currency exposures or to its key individual positions, with the top 10 holdings largely unchanged.
+Orbis typically retains modest long exposure to the stock markets they consider to be the most attractive based on their bottom-up research, and likewise, uses hedging to eliminate exposure to stock markets where they believe assets are overvalued.
+There have been no material changes to the Fund's stock market exposures over the last quarter, as the Fund continues to retain a meaningful net long exposure to selected Asian stock markets, which Orbis believes are broadly undervalued.
+There have been no material changes to the Fund's currency exposures.
+With regards to key individual positions, Nissan Motors, Honda Motor and Sberbank of Russia entered the top 10 holdings, as Orbis has found greater opportunities among shares of cyclical companies, including auto makers, banks, and industrials.

-Adapted from Orbis commentary contributed by Matthew Spencer For the full commentary please see www.orbis.com
+Adapted from Orbis commentaries contributed by Graeme Forster For the full commentary please see www.orbisfunds.com